 Sheila, who also taught for many years before opening the Rhumb Line Resort in 1986 and is Chairperson of the Kennebunkport Christmas Prelude, remarks, “Where would these kids be without Sweetser?
 Now that we are in a position to be able to give back, we are pleased to support Sweetser.”

 Their popular Cape-Port Caterers lobster bake donation for twenty people, along with a getaway at the Rhumb Line Resort, always gets the spirited auction crowd in a bidding frenzy.
 “It makes us feel good,” says Ed.
 “We hope other businesses will join us in supporting a great cause.”

 Donating Leads to Volunteering

 Bob Tkacik’s journey with Sweetser Children’s Services – as it was then called – began in 1989 when he relocated to Saco with his family.
-Through his interactions with Carl Pendleton, President & CEO, and Jon Mistos, Senior Director of Facilities, and visits to the campus at The School at Sweetser in Saco, Bob was able to witness first-hand the incredible work done to help children and families.
+Through his interactions with Carl Pendleton, former President & CEO, and Jon Mistos, former Senior Director of Facilities, and visits to the campus at The School at Sweetser in Saco, Bob was able to witness first-hand the incredible work done to help children and families.

 Bob became a Sweetser Corporator in 1989 and helped develop the Toyota/Sweetser Golf Classic as a major fundraiser.
 The Golf Classic continues to this day, and Bob continues to be a participant and supporter of the event.
 Over the past twenty-plus years, he has always been involved with Sweetser as much as possible, but his time was limited due to a thriving automobile business.
 He has participated in The School’s Vehicle Fair for a number of years, bringing a special car from his classic and rare collection.